VISA GUIDE

 There is no deadline to recapture unused time.
 Even after several years outside the U.S., an individual may file to reclaim any time not previously used under H-1B status.

-Change of employer, concurrent employment, and grace period
+H-1B change of employer, concurrent employment, and grace period

-After the end of an H‑1B job, there is a 60-day grace period (or until the expiration of the I‑94, whichever is shorter) during which the worker may:
+After the end of an H-1B job, there is a 60-day grace period (or until the expiration of the I-94, whichever is shorter) during which the foreign worker may:

-Change to another visa status
+Change to another immigration status

 Depart the United States